Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-Copy Kubernetes binaries and systemd unit files to each worker instance:
+From your `jumpbox` container, copy Kubernetes binaries and systemd unit files to each worker instance:

 ```
 for host in node-0 node-1; do